Gabinou/Codename_FireSaga/README.md

 [Development blog](https://averagebear.game.blog/).

 The game will be free to play, if compiled from source.
-Source code is free to own and distribute, see the [licence](https://gitlab.com/Gabinou/firesagamaker/-/blob/master/LICENCE_SRC.md).
+Source code is free to own and distribute.

 - [GitLab](https://gitlab.com/Gabinou/firesagamaker)
 - [GitHub](https://github.com/Gabinou/Codename_FireSaga)